darktjm/auis/README.md

 ATK seems to have stagnated long before it was abandoned.
 Very little was added in the 90s.
-Only the bare minimum of ANSIfication was done to support a standard that was introduced in '89, and was available far before that (I was writing ANSI-style code in '88, for example).
+Only the bare minimum of ANSIfication was done to support a standard that was introduced in '89, and was available long before that (I was writing ANSI-style code in '88, for example).
 The only thing that prompted this ANSIfication was that it was needed to support C++.
 I guess that's what happens when you close the source and run out of funding at the same time.
 The work I've done here